HeapsIO/heaps-doc/H2D-Introduction.md

 An **Object** (represented by [h2d.Object](https://heaps.io/api/h2d/Object.html)) is the base class of all of 2D objects.
 An object has a position (x,y), a scale (scaleX,scaleY), a rotation.
 It can contain other objects which will inherit its transformations, creating a scene tree.

 ### Scene
 The **Scene** (represented by [h2d.Scene](https://heaps.io/api/h2d/Scene.html)) is a special object which is at the root of the scene tree.
-In [hxd.App](https://heaps.io/api/hxd/App.html) is it accessible using the `s2d` variable.
+In [hxd.App](https://heaps.io/api/hxd/App.html) it is accessible by using the `s2d` variable.
 You will need to add your objects to the scene before they can be displayed.
 The Scene also handles events such as clicks, touch, and keyboard keys.

 ### Bitmap
 A **Bitmap** (represented by [h2d.Bitmap](https://heaps.io/api/h2d/Bitmap.html)) is a 2D object that allows you to display an unique Tile at the sprite position.